ChandieFae/global-signal-network/README.md

 **The Global Signal Network** is an open-source repository of intentional geographic coordinates — signal points — distributed across the Earth.

-This project does not chase virality.
-> **Light does not need viral trends.
-This is prophecy.**

-It is a quiet infrastructure for meaningful presence.
-Each location is a node — defined not by scale, but by intent.
+Each location is a node —

 ---